jah0147/Turdle/README.md

 # Turdle
 Turdle is a game I am developing in python similar to Wordle.
 You have 5 tries to guess the 5 letter word.
-I am working on a UI and loop for music later!
+I am working on a UI later!
+Music and sounds are complete and working in-game.

 To run:
 -